You are here

-This strong growing, medium-sized shrub is long in cultivation, since at least the 16th century, and the most commonly known species.
-Its origins are obscure but believed it is native to Northern Italy, Austria, and Central Romania.
+This strong growing, medium-sized shrub has long been in cultivation, since at least the 16th century, and is the most commonly known species.
+Its origins are obscure but it is believed to be native to Northern Italy, Austria, and Central Romania.

-It is a deciduous, early summer-flowering shrub with arching branches bear racemes of richly scented cup-shaped, pure white flowers in profusion with finely toothed, bright green foliage.
+Mock orange is a deciduous, early summer-flowering shrub with arching branches that bear racemes of richly scented, cup-shaped, pure white flowers in profusion with finely toothed, bright green foliage.

-- Cotas, Alice M. Garden Shrubs and their Histories.
-New York: Simon and Schuster, 1992
+- Coats, Alice M. Garden Shrubs and Their Histories.
+New York: Simon and Schuster, 1992.

 - Leighton, Ann.
 American Gardens in the Eighteenth Century.
 Amherst: University of Massachusetts Press, 1986.